JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 	<li><strong>[Example]</strong> Tuesday, January 5 at 10:30 AM</li>
 	<li><strong>[Example]</strong> Wednesday, January 6 at 2:15 PM</li>
 </ul>
-<p><strong>Do any of those times work for you?</strong> If not, feel free to suggest some times that do work for you and I'll find one that works!</p>
+<p><strong>Do any of those times work for you?</strong> If not, feel free to suggest some times that do work for you and I'll find one that works for me as well!</p>
 <p>Thanks for your time!</p>

 <p>[Your name]</p>